Aliases for BAG3 Gene

 GeneCards Summary for BAG3 Gene

 BAG3 (BCL2 Associated Athanogene 3) is a Protein Coding gene.
 Diseases associated with BAG3 include Myopathy, Myofibrillar, 6 and Cardiomyopathy, Dilated, 1Hh.
-Among its related pathways are Cellular response to heat stress and Cellular Senescence.
+Among its related pathways are Cellular Senescence (REACTOME) and Apoptosis Modulation and Signaling.
 GO annotations related to this gene include protein complex binding and chaperone binding.
 An important paralog of this gene is BAG4.

 UniProtKB/Swiss-Prot for BAG3 Gene